dhruvshrivastava18/heka-swift-package/README.md

 ## Getting the data

-The data is unified in a single format and sent to the webhook URL configured while registering the app on our dashboard.
+The collected data is unified in a single format and sent to the webhook URL configured while registering the app on our dashboard.
+Check out our relevant [documentation](https://heka-health.notion.site/Getting-data-on-the-server-Heka-94ae2c8228ad426c9a45f3ac1d7312fe).

 ## Sample app